 “For only 3 net carbs per serving (about half of a chicken breast or three to four chicken strips), you can get all the crispy, crunchy satisfaction of chicken fingers,” said Brissette.

 “The almond flour gives a delicious nutty taste I like even better than regular flour.
 Plus, these superstar nuts contain protein, fiber, and healthy fats to help you feel [fuller] and satisfied — that’s key to helping keep cravings at bay.”

 Being from Philadelphia, Alexander says she’s a big fan of cheesesteak lettuce wraps.

 Using big enough slices of lettuce, “you can shave chicken or beef and then add all of the toppings to a traditional cheesesteak [sandwich],” she said.

 For spicy options, check out this Chicken Taco Lettuce Wrap from the blog Gimme Delicious.

-However, if you’re a fan of ketchup and pickles, she says use a low-sugar ketchup and dill pickles (not sweet ones).
+But if you’re a fan of ketchup and pickles, she says to use low-sugar ketchup and dill pickles (not sweet ones).